Skip to main content

 service.beta.kubernetes.io/aws-load-balancer-backend-protocol: 'http'

-Complete ingress-nginx configuration section
+Complete traefik configuration section

 Zot